 Variable Speed Pool Pumps vs One and Two Speed, Which is Best?

-If you are considering a new pool or even replacing your existing pool pump, you're probably wondering which type pool pump will best meet your needs.
+If you are considering a new pool or even replacing your existing pool pump, you're probably wondering which type of pool pump will best meet your needs.
 Great question!

 There are three general types of pool pumps: single speed, two speed, and variable speed.